Making it Work™: Helping people with inflammatory forms of arthritis at work

 Currently, all participants randomized to the intervention have received the program, and some of the people randomized to usual care who have completed the five-year study period, are now receiving the program.

-We still need to continue to follow everyone for a total of five years, with on-line questionnaires filled out every six months, in order for us to see whether the program prevents people from having to stop work due to their arthritis.
+We still need to continue to follow everyone for a total of five years, with on-line questionnaires filled out every six months, in order for us to see whether the program prevents people from having to completely stop work due to their arthritis.

 Effectiveness of the Making it Work™ Program at Improving Presenteeism and Work Cessation in Workers with Inflammatory Arthritis – Results of a Randomized Controlled Trial.
 Authors: Luquini A, Zheng Y, Xie H, Backman CL, Rogers P, Kwok A, Knight A, Gignac MAM, Mosher D, Li LC, Esdaile JM2, Thorne C, Lacaille D.